March 821: Construction and technical development

-Adrian Reynard tried in the spring of 1982 with a view to sponsorship money from Rothmans, to launch a systematic development program that should include wind tunnel tests, among other things.
+Adrian Reynard tried in the spring of 1982 with anticipated sponsorship money from Rothmans, to launch a systematic development programme including wind tunnel testing, among other things.
 However, the program had to be abandoned after Rothmans ended supporting the team again in June 1982.
-Different approaches are followed to justify this: In retrospect, team boss John Macdonald was of the opinion that the Rothmans managers wanted to see good results too quickly: "They gave us money and expected that we would be at the front of the field within a few weeks - 'money pays it'”.
+Different explanations have been given for this: In retrospect, team boss John Macdonald was of the opinion that the Rothmans managers wanted to see good results too quickly: "They gave us money and expected that we would be at the front of the field within a few weeks - 'money pays it'”.
 The RAM driver Jochen Mass on the other hand saw the error elsewhere: Macdonald and "his boys took the money from the Rothmans and only paid their debts from previous years with it".
 The withdrawal of Rothmans meant that from the early summer of 1982, the development of the car "virtually came to a standstill".

-Another problem was the supply of tires.
-RAM started the season with tires from Pirelli, which were provided to the team free of charge.
-After private tests in the spring of 1982 had shown that the 821 ran better with Avon tires, RAM entered the Monaco Grand Prix switched to paid Avon tires.
-Observers see this as a panic decision by Macdonald, who was hoping to offer better services to his impatient sponsors.
+Another problem was the supply of tyres.
+RAM started the season with tyres from Pirelli, which were provided to the team free of charge.
+After private tests in the spring of 1982 had shown that the 821 ran better with Avon tyres, RAM entered the Monaco Grand Prix switched to paid Avon tyres.
+Observers see this as a panic decision by Macdonald, who was hoping to improve performance to placate his impatient sponsors.
 A few days after the conclusion of the agreement, Avon announced that the British company would withdraw from Formula One in the short term.
-Macdonald then bought up all the remaining stock of Avon tires that the team used until the fall of 1982.
-The tires proved uncompetitive: they were at the level of development as of January 1982, while Pirelli continued to develop and improve the performance of their own tires throughout the year.
+Macdonald then bought up all the remaining stock of Avon tyres that the team used until the autumn of 1982.
+The tyres proved uncompetitive: they were at the level of development as of January 1982, while Pirelli continued to develop and improve the performance of their own tyres throughout the year.
 RAM finally returned to Pirelli for the final race of the year.